HakaiInstitute/kelp-o-matic/docs/index.md

 -   :material-leaf: **Kelp Detection**

     ---
-    Detects *Macrocystis* and *Nereocystis* canopies in RGB and RGB+NIR aerial/drone imagery.
+    Detects *Macrocystis* and *Nereocystis* canopies in RGB and RGB+NIR fixed-wing and drone imagery.

 -   :material-waves: **Intertidal Life**